gplepage/lsqfit/doc/source/overview.rst

 distributions, and these distributions will be Gaussian provided the input data are sufficiently accurate. :mod:`lsqfit` assumes this to be the case.
-(It also provides tests for non-Gaussian behavior, together with methods for dealing with such behavior.)
+(It also provides tests for non-Gaussian behavior, together with methods for dealing with such behavior.
+See: :ref:`non-gaussian-behavior`.)

 One of the most distinctive features of :mod:`lsqfit` is that it is built around a class, |GVar|, of objects that can be used to represent arbitrarily complicated Gaussian distributions